On the uniqueness of elliptic K3 surfaces with maximal singular fibre: Type in characteristic

 \section{Type $I_{13}^*$ in characteristic $2$}

+The first approach towards maximal singular fibres on elliptic K3 surfaces in characteristic $2$ might be to mimic the construction for odd characteristic: reduce the maximal surfaces over $\Q$ from Propositions \ref{Prop:14} and \ref{Prop:19} mod $2$.
+However, in characteristic $2$, these equations do only define a quasi-elliptic fibration; i.e.~every fibre is a curve of genus one, but the general fibre is singular (type $II$).
+Such surfaces can only exist in characteristic $2$ and $3$ (cf.~\cite{CD} for instance).

+The present quasi-elliptic fibrations have only one reducible singular fibre; namely it has type $I_{16}^*$.
+Both fibrations can be transformed to the Weierstrass form

+This surface (and some other models of it) has been studied extensively in \cite{DK}.
+In other words, the N\'eron-Severi lattice of $S$ accomodates the fibre through the abstract decomposition $\mbox{NS}(S)=U+D_{20}$, but unlike the usual situation in characteristics different from $2, 3$, the corresponding fibration is only quasi-elliptic.

-In \cite{S-max}, it was shown that there is no elliptic K3 surface with a fibre of type $I_{14}^*$.
+Returning to fibre type $I_{14}^*$, it was shown in \cite{S-max} that there is no elliptic K3 surface in characteristic $2$ with such a singular fibre.
 It was immediate from the proof that the surfaces with a fibre of type $I_{13}^*$ come in a family.
 In the notation of \cite{S-max}, this family was determined by the choice $c=\sqrt{e}$.
 To correct a typographical error in \cite{S-max}, we note that this is the exact case when $v_0(\Delta)=21$.

-In this section we shall reprove this result.
-The motivation to do so is twofold: Firstly, we use an argument which is structural and does not require assistance by a machine.
-Furthermore, we will directly obtain the explicit equation of the family.
+In this section we shall re-prove this result.
+The motivation to do so is twofold.
+First, we use an argument which is structural and does not require assistance by a machine.
+Secondly, we will directly derive the explicit equation of the family.

 We now recall some results from \cite{Schw} that are helpful for our classification purposes in characteristic $2$.
 The setup is an algebraically closed field $k$ of characteristic $2$ and an elliptic curve $E$ over $k(T)$ which is Frobenius-minimal (i.e.~$j(E)$ is separable).